 "><script>alert('XSS')</script";

-When you click the search button, the website returns the search results with your injected script.
-When the victim clicks on the search result, the script will be executed in their browser, displaying an alert that says “XSS”.
-This demonstrates a simple example of how a reflective XSS attack can be used to execute arbitrary code in a victim’s browser.
+When you click the search button on the website, it returns the results of your injected script.
+When the victim clicks on the search result, the script is executed in their browser, displaying an alert that says “XSS.”
+This demonstrates how a reflective XSS attack can execute arbitrary code in a victim’s browser.

 Example 2: Stored XSS